nrtdemo/week-1/Lab/Lab1-2/Readme.md

 * Revise the code such that it can accept input from command line, put your commit number and answer question 1 below

 ## Revision, put your commit number here
-* Three functions:
+* Three functions: 91e294e5
-* Get input from command line:
+* Get input from command line: 2233a5f2

+Narathip Santhip 570611019

 ## Questions
 1. What are the limitations of your new code?

-Answer:
+Answer: we can get count number as we identified only.